Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update: Beyond the ensemble Kalman update

-\end{example} This perspective aligns with recent "learned ensemble filters" \cite{mccabe2021learning, revach2022kalmannet, bach2025learning}, where the analysis maps are chosen as $L_{\pi, y_\star}(x,y) =x + B(\pi, y_\star) y+ c(\pi, y_\star)$ with the gain terms $B$ and $c$ parameterized by a neural network in an observation–dependent manner.
-In that sense, our negative result in Theorem \ref{thm:F_char} for weakly $y_\star$–dependent maps helps understand why learned methods pursue $y_\star$–dependent updates: without such dependence, there is essentially no headroom beyond EnKU, whereas allowing dependencies of $B(y_\star)$ on $y_\star$ could potentially realize exact updates for broader constructions.
-An interesting direction is to understand the enlargement of the exactness class when \(A\) and \(B\) are allowed to depend on \(y_{\star}\), compared to F.
+\end{example} \begin{remark} This perspective aligns with recent ``learned ensemble filters'' \cite{mccabe2021learning, revach2022kalmannet, bach2025learning}, where the analysis maps are chosen as $L_{\pi, y_\star}(x,y) =x + B(\pi, y_\star) y+ c(\pi, y_\star)$, with the gain terms $B$ and $c$ parameterized by a neural network in an observation-dependent manner.
+A complementary practical example of choosing $B$ in an observation-dependent way to enlarge the exactness domain---here to include Student-$t$ distributions---is given in \cite{provost2023adaptive}.
+Our negative result in Theorem \ref{thm:F_char} for weakly observation-dependent maps helps understand why these methods pursue observation-dependent updates: without such dependence, there is essentially no headroom beyond EnKU, whereas allowing $B$ to depend on $y_\star$ (and of course on $\pi$) can potentially realize exact updates for broader constructions.
+An interesting direction is to understand the enlargement of the exactness class, relative to $\mathcal{F}$, when \(A\) and \(B\) are allowed to depend on \(y_{\star}\). \end{remark}

-\section{Numerical Experiments}
+\section{Numerical experiments}

+This section illustrates the two main points of our paper empirically.
+First, in Subsection \ref{subsection:within_enku}, we demonstrate that the EnKU remains bias-free for highly non-Gaussian and structurally complex joint distributions, whereas other affine updates that are exact only at the level of first and second moments fail for these examples.
+This behavior supports the uniqueness result of Theorem \ref{thm:enkf_update_unique} (and Corollary~\ref{cor:enkf_char}) within the class $\mathcal{E}^{\mathrm{EnKU}}$.
+Second, in Subsection~\ref{subsection:non_enku_example}, we present a carefully constructed example from the highly structured class $\mathcal{S}_{\mathrm{nl\text{-}dec}}$ appearing in Theorem~\ref{thm:F_char}, for which an exact weakly observation-dependent affine conditioning map exists while the EnKU is inexact.
+This example illustrates our maximality result by showing that failures of the EnKU can occur for such pathological elements of $\mathcal{F}$.